Home

 Collaborative Autonomy based on Lessons Learned from the War in Ukraine

-Colonel Vadym Slyusar, Chief of R&D Group, Central Research Institute of Armaments and Military Equipment of Armed Forces of Ukraine
+Colonel Vadym Slyusar, Chief of R&D Group, Central Research Institute of Armaments and Military Equipment, Armed Forces of Ukraine

 • Application of groups of strike USVs under conditions of counteraction